-In December 2014, the Committee recommended and the Board approved an annual contribution of 8% of VSE's consolidated net income for VSE's fiscal year ending December 31, 2015 (2015) to constitute the DSC Plan pool for 2015.
+In December 2015, the Committee recommended and the Board approved an annual contribution of 8% of VSE's consolidated net income for VSE's fiscal year ending December 31, 2016 to constitute the DSC Plan pool for 2016.
+The Committee recommended and the Board approved that the DSC awards may not exceed 32% of the participant's annual salary.